cfstras/db/README.md

-# Assignment 2: buffermanager
+# Assignment 3: Slotted Pages

 (Hopefully complete) build requisites, example for Debian-ish systems:
 ```bash
 apt-get install libgtest-dev build-essential clang
 ```

-- Implementation is in `src/buffer*.cpp`
+- Implementation is in `src/spsegment.{cpp, h}`
-- Unittests are in `test/buffer*.cpp`
+- Unittests are in `test/spsegment.cpp`
-- BufferManager::freePage cannot handle more than _size_ pages being in use (yet)
+- `SPSegment::insert` for some reason does not work with big records -- the SlottedTest will not work.
+- `insert` is currently only good for filling up pages, `remove()`d slots will not be reclaimed
+- My random approach in `BufferManager::free` proves to be quite slow when doing a lot of work
+- No FSI (yet).
+This makes the slowness even worse
+- No `SPSegment::update` until insert works correctly
+- I left out Exercise 1, Metadata/schema segment.
+Didn't have the time.

 ## Running the unittests